Image

 Boeing 727-100F

 Original 727-100 passenger aircraft converted to cargo aircraft are known as 727-100F.
-Most often the cabin windows of these aircraft are painted over.
+Most often the cabin windows of these aircraft have been replaced by metal plugs.
 However, this may also be the case for 727-100C and -100QC aircraft used solely for transporting cargo.
 These retain their original designation.

 Boeing 727-100QF